-The Silver Surfer is a great home vaporizer made by a company called 7th Floor out of Colorado.
-7th Floor also makes the Da Buddha vape and the SSV is a slightly more enhanced version.
+The Silver Surfer is a great desktop vaporizer made by a company called 7th Floor out of Colorado.
+7th Floor also makes the Life Saber and Da Buddha vapes, and the SSV is a slightly more enhanced version.

 Overall I think this is a high quality unit that performs very well.
-It seems very durable (aside from the glass) and it does come with a good warranty (3 years on electrical components).
+It’s very durable (aside from the glass) and it does come with a good warranty (3 years on electrical components).

 I do think that this vape is built better than a vape like the Extreme-Q, but a vape like the Plenty gets a slightly higher rating because it’s a little easier to use, produces even stronger vapor, and stays cleaner.

 If you think the SSV is right for you I suggest you check out this store here, that’s where I got mine from.
 It’s important to buy it from a fully authorized dealer because 7th Floor doesn’t honor the warranty when purchased elsewhere.
-Sometimes that store is out of stock because they sell fast, so you can also get it here as a backup, I’ve ordered from them multiple times as well.
+Sometimes that store is out of stock because they sell fast, so you can also get it at this vape store, I’ve ordered from them many times as well.